Petrolia Squires: History

 In 1981, the Squires won the Robertson Cup as OHA champions by defeating the Hornets 4-games-to-1, they also gained a berth to the Allan Cup.
-The Squires traveled all the way to Thunder Bay, Ontario to compete in a first-time round robin tournament for the prestigious trophy.
+The Squires travelled to Thunder Bay, Ontario to compete in a first-time round-robin tournament for the prestigious trophy.
 Their first game saw the Thunder Bay Twins embarrass the Squires 8-3.
 Game two had the Squires defeat the St. Boniface Mohawks 6-4 and in game three the Squires beat the Grand Falls Cataracts 6-3.
 In the semi-final, the Squires drew Grand Falls again, while the Twins drew the Mohawks whom they just defeated 5-4 in overtime.
 The Squires repeated their 6-3 performance over the Cataracts, but the Twins were shocked by the Mohawks with a 4-3 loss.
 Petrolia beat St. Boniface 5-1 to win their second Allan Cup.

 The 1982 playoffs ended a little tougher than 1981, with the Squires requiring all seven games to defeat the Hornets.
 The Squires were also Eastern Canadian champions.
 Petrolia qualified for their third Allan Cup, but were up against a tough Cranbrook Royals team at Cranbrook, British Columbia.
 The Royal won games one and two easily and the Squires made game three interesting but still lost.
 It took until game four until the Squires woke up and won 6-1, but it was too late as the Royals took game five 7-3 and the series to win the national championship.

 In 1986, the OHA Senior A Hockey League was reduced in size and declared Senior AAA.
 The Squires dropped to their local Seaway-Cyclone Senior B Hockey League.
-After two seasons in the league, the Squires seemingly took a one-year leave from the Ontario Hockey Association for the 1988-89 season and returned in for the 1989-90 Seaway-Cyclone Senior B season.
-In a time where all Senior teams systematically disappeared and never came back, the Squires refused to disband and came right back to action.
+After two seasons in the league, the Squires seemingly took a one-year leave from the Ontario Hockey Association for the 1988-89 season and returned for the 1989-90 Seaway-Cyclone Senior B season.
+In a time when all Senior teams systematically disappeared and never came back, the Squires refused to disband and came right back to action.

 In 1990, the Seaway Cyclone Senior B Hockey League merged with the Southern Senior A Hockey League to create the Southwestern Senior A Hockey League.
 The Squires are the only remaining team from the founding of the Southwestern League to still exist in modern hockey.
 Throughout the 1990s, the Southwestern League, led by Petrolia, struggled to stay alive and fought for recognition from the OHA and Hockey Canada to be declared the top level of senior hockey in the Province of Ontario.